ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 So maybe this is something worth digging into a little later in the talk.

 21:52 _Maxwell:_
-Awesome.
-Then we shall.
+Awesome, then we shall.
 And I believe that Ali is also a co author on the paper and we have him.
 So congratulations, by the way, on the preprint.
-I saw it released and Mao has told me about it.
+I saw it released and Mahault has told me about it.
 I'm really happy to see such serious philosophical work being done with the Free Energy Principle as the basis.
 I think you should be very happy with the end result and proud.
 But now let me get back to my monologue.
-So rather our Mao and my diet.
-It's not really a dialogue.
+So rather our Mahault and my dia -- It's not really a dialogue.
 It's sort of like I don't know how to call it.
 Anyway, I'm thinking in French.
 I have the words in French, I promise.
 So now that we've, you know, reviewed in a very much too short, way too brutally fast fashion the Free Energy Principle and its core formulations, we're now going to derive a model of consciousness by applying it to the known neurophysiology of the brain.
 Are you ready?
 You buckled up?
 Okay, good.
 So we have just said that the FEP can be used to model things that have boundaries.
 I submit to you that the brain is a thing with boundaries and importantly, a lot, many, several internal boundaries.
 So in particular, we know that the brain has a very sparse structure.
 So if you think of just the raw numbers, right?
-There are roughly on the order of 100 and 5160 billion neurons in the brain.
+There are roughly on the order of 100 billion neurons in the brain.
 But each neuron only makes about something like, I want to say five figures, because I've spent so long, ten to the five connections, right?
 My neurophysiology is a bit far behind me, but it's something on the order of a few thousand to maybe tens of thousands of connections per neuron.
 So obviously, if you just think about it, most neurons are not connected to each other, not directly.